-As a real estate investor, your job is all about gathering more motivated sellers and cash buyers so you can do more deals.
+As a real estate investor, your job is to gather more motivated sellers and cash buyers so you can do more deals.
 The more often you do that, the more deals you can do; the more you can automate that process, the easier it becomes for you (and the more you can scale without working yourself to the bone).

-Marketing your real estate investing or house flipping business online means that you’re in competition with other investors for just a few positions in the search engine results pages!
+Marketing your real estate investing business online means competing with other investors for just a few positions on the search engine results pages!

 That’s where content marketing comes in.

-Content marketing (done the right way) helps you get in front of more of your prospects online and capture the attention of the people you want to do deals with, and once those people are on your site, content marketing then builds credibility and authority for you and your business.
+Evergreen content marketing (done the right way) helps you get in front of more of your prospects online and capture the attention of the people you want to do deals with.
+Once those people are on your site, marketing builds credibility and authority for you and your business.

-Content marketing done right is perhaps the biggest edge you can get as an investor when it comes to the web.
+Done right, evergreen content is perhaps the most significant edge you can get as an investor regarding the web.

-Table of Contents: 101 Blog Post Ideas for Real Estate
+Table of Contents: 101 Real Estate Blog Ideas

 - Rehabbing And Flipping